stIncMale/stincmale.github.io/_posts/2019-02-14-sql-in-unnest-array.markdown

 ## [](#notes){:.section-link}Notes {#notes}
 [100x faster Postgres performance by changing 1 line](https://www.datadoghq.com/blog/100x-faster-postgres-performance-by-changing-1-line/)<span class="insignificant">&nbsp;by [Alexis Lê-Quôc](https://www.linkedin.com/in/alexislequoc/) a co-founder of [Datadog](https://www.datadoghq.com)</span>
-reported poor performance of
+reports poor performance of

 ```sql
 value_expression = any(array[v1, v2, ...])
 ```
+in contrast with

 ```sql
 value_expression = any(values (v1), (v2), ...)
 ```

-for [PostgreSQL] 9.0, but said that it was fixed in [PostgreSQL] 9.3.
+for [PostgreSQL] 9.0, but says the problem was fixed in [PostgreSQL] 9.3.

 The reason I am mentioning this difference between the [`any` comparison] and the [`any` subquery expression] here is that the [`in` subquery expression] is equivalent to the `=` [`any` subquery expression] according to the [docs](https://www.postgresql.org/docs/current/functions-subquery.html#FUNCTIONS-SUBQUERY-ANY-SOME);